Was Heinrich Himmler’s 'Nazi Witch Library' Discovered in a Czech Library?

-The books were collected for the institute Ahnenerbe, which was also created to research the archaeological and historical roots of the Aryan race.
-It was founded on July 1, 1935 by Himmler, Herman Wirth, and Richard Walther Darre.
+Alongside Herman Wirth and Richard Walther Darré, Heinrich Himmler founded the Ahnenerbe Institute in 1935 to research the archaeological and historical roots of the Aryan race.
+The research was used to justify their policies and distorted anti-Semitic racial take on history.
 Apart from gathering texts, they also conducted experiments and expeditions to prove that they were the ancestors of the Nordic population which had once ruled the world.

 - Ahnenerbe: Nazis and the Search for Relics

 - Identity of 1000-Year-Old Warrior Corrupted by Nazi and Soviet Spin Doctors

 Some scholars have claimed that Heinrich Himmler was a follower of the the witch-cult hypothesis, created by Margaret Murray, and that he believed that the power of the old occult masters and Christian Celto-Germanic Nature religion would help the Nazis rule the world.
 Himmler claimed that the Catholic Church’s Inquisition had purposefully attempted to repress an indigenous German pagan nature-based religion known as völkisch, in a conspiracy against the Aryan race.
 According to biographers on Himmler, he even claimed that one of his own ancestors had been burned as a witch.

 Witches' Sabbath by Francisco de Goya.
 (Public Domain)